dawsonjon/FPGA-TX/README.md

 ###GPS Calibration

-The crystal oscillators used in FPGA development cards typically have an accuracy of the order +/- 100PPM.
+The crystal oscillators used in FPGA development cards typically have an accuracy of the order +/- 100 ppm.
 At a frequency of 400MHz, this would give an error of +/- 40KHz which is clearly not acceptable when communication channels are typically 12.5KHz wide.